Deep1994/ESIM-keras/README.md

 # Requirements

-+ keras, tested on 2.3.1, with tensorflow 1.14.0 as its backend
++ keras, tested on 2.3.1, with tensorflow 1.14.0 as its backend.
++ python 3.5+
++ NLTK

 # Usage